nirum-lang/nirum/README.md

 for [microservices][4], built on top of the modern Web server technologies such as RESTful HTTP and JSON.

-You can find how its IDL looks like from source codes in the `examples/` directory.
+You can find how the language looks like from source codes in the `examples/` directory.

 **Note that its design is highly unstable and could be changed.**